Hannington, Wiltshire

 John Marius Wilson of the Imperial Gazetteer of England and Wales in 1870 described the village of Hannington as:A village and a parish in Highworth district, Wilts.
 The village stands 2 miles W by N of Highworth, 2 S of the river Thames at the boundary with Gloucester, and 7 NE of Swindon Junction r. station; is a pretty place, built in the form of the letter Y; and has a post office under Swindon.

 Demographics

 Population

-The parish of Hannington has a population of 240 127 males and 113 females according to the most recent census data (2011).
-At the height of the village's population in 1881 433 people lived in Hannington.
-However, since the industrial revolution that boomed in cities, such as nearby Swindon the population has steadily declined.
-Since 1940's the villages population has plateaued at 250 mark; in last 130 years the population has all but halved.
+The parish of Hannington had a population of 240 at the 2011 census.
+433 people lived in Hannington in 1841.
+Numbers then steadily declined, and since the 1940s the parish population has plateaued around the 250 mark.

 Occupations

-The occupation for the village as of 1881 are shown in the graph (left), these have been divided into male and female with designated colours.
-Occupations at the time of the 1881 census were dominated by agriculture with 46 people; with the vast majority being male.
-Domestics services were all but exclusive to women due to the culture and the views of time.
-Census data in 1881 was recorded by the local priest or tax collector, many at the time were unemployed or carried out illegal activities.
+The occupations recorded for the parish in 1881 are shown in the graph (left).
+They were dominated by agriculture with 46 people, almost all male, while those employed in domestic service were almost all female.